celer-network/sgn-v2-contracts/contracts/message/README.md

 ## Fee Mechanism

-**[Work In Progress]** SGN charges fee to sync, sign, and store messages.
+### SGN Fee

+SGN charges fee to sync, store, and sign messages.
+Whoever calles `sendMessageWithTransfer` or `sendMessage` in [MessageBusSender](./message/messagebus/MessageBusSender.sol) should put same fee as `msg.value` in the transaction, which will later be distributed to SGN validators and delegators.
+The fee amount is calculated as `feeBase + _message.length * feePerByte`.

+### Executor Fee

 Executor charges fee to submit execute message transactions.
+How to charge and distribute executor fees is entirely decided at the application level.
+Celer IM framework dos not enforce any executor fee mechanism.